FDC3/appd-poc/README.md

 # Application Directory POC

+**This is NOT a ratified specification but rather a tool to evaluate both the use cases and technology implmentations.**

 ## Overview
 This project is a POC focused on creation of an Application Directory service as defined through initial proposals and ongoing discussions in the Application Directory FDC3 working group.
 The purpose of this POC is to: